2012 Summer Olympics medal table

 represents countries that won at least one gold medal.

 represents countries that won at least one silver medal but no gold medals.

 represents countries that won only at least one bronze medal.

 represents countries that did not win any medals.

 represents entities that did not participate in the 2012 Summer Olympics.

 The 2012 Summer Olympics, officially known as the Games of the XXX Olympiad, was a summer multi-sport event held in London, the capital of the United Kingdom, from 27 July to 12 August.
-A total of 10,768 athletes from 204 nations participated in 302 events in 26 sports across 39 different disciplines.
+A total of 10,768 athletes from 204 nations participated in 302 medal events in 26 sports across 39 different disciplines.

 Overall, 86 nations received at least one medal, and 55 of them won at least one gold medal.
 Athletes from the United States won the most medals overall, with 105, and the most gold medals, with 48.
 (Note: The United States won 46 gold medals at the Games, and later secured two more as a result of doping samples re-analysis and medal re-allocations.)
 The latter record is the largest gold medal haul for the country at a non-US-hosted Olympics.
 Host nation Great Britain (Note: The United Kingdom competes under the name Great Britain to include athletes from the Isle of Man, Channel Islands and British Overseas Territories (except Bermuda, British Virgin Islands and Cayman Islands, which all compete separately).) won 29 gold medals and 65 overall medals, making it the most successful Olympics performance for that nation since the 1908 edition.

 Michael Phelps and Missy Franklin won the most gold medals at the Games with four each.
 Phelps also won the highest number of medals overall, winning six in total.
 Bahrain, (Note: Middle-distance runner Maryam Yusuf Jamal was retroactively awarded a gold medal in 2017 due to doping violations that affected the results of the Women's 1500 metres race.
 Originally, runner Rashid Ramzi won the Men's 1500 metres race in 2008, but he was stripped of his gold medal the following year after he tested positive for the blood-booster CERA.
 Furthermore, athlete Ruth Jebet won the women's 3000 metres steeplechase at the 2016 Summer Olympics prior to Jamal receiving the reallocated gold medal the following year.)
 Botswana, Cyprus, Gabon, Grenada, Guatemala, and Montenegro all won their first Olympic medals, with Bahrain and Grenada as well as Serbia winning their nation's first Olympic gold medal.
 Previously, Montenegrin athletes had competed as nationals of Serbia and Montenegro and of Yugoslavia.
 (Note: During the 1992 Summer Olympics, Montenegrin athletes competed as Independent Olympic Participants.)
 Taekwondo athlete Milica Mandić from Serbia won the first Olympic gold medal as an independent nation.

 During and after the Games, many athletes who were caught doping, or tested positive for banned substances, were disqualified from competition and had their medals revoked.
-To date, 42 medals have been stripped, with Russia accounting for 19 of those.
+To date, 43 medals have been stripped, with Russia accounting for 20 of those.